shaisachs/origin-of-sadness/origin-of-sadness.md

 "That must have been very brave of Stephie."

-"Of course.
-But she had her song for walking through the woods, and she had her backpack, and a map.
+"Well, she had her song for walking through the woods, and she had her backpack, and a map.
 She made plenty of peanut butter sandwiches, and packed a bottle of water.
 And as she hiked through the forest, Stephie sang and sang, which made the journey go quickly."

 "What a good idea.
 She sounds like quite a clever little girl."